billpsomas/simpool/README.md

 self.simpool = SimPool(dim, gamma=2.0) # dim is depth (channels)
 ```

 >:exclamation: **NOTE: Remember to adapt the value of gamma according to the architecture.
-In case you don't want to use gamma, leave the default gamma=None.**.
+In case you don't want to use gamma, leave the default gamma=None.**

 ### 2. Model Forward Pass (`forward` method):